top of page

 SEE OUR KEEPING RABBITS HEALTHY BLOG FOR MORE INFORMATION

 Mini Lops are wonderful with children.
 If you have children, just be sure to educate your children on the proper ways of holding bunnies so they do not get scratched accidentally and bunnies are not harmed.
-Rabbits can be startled by loud noises or sudden movements, so it is best to approach them slowly and from the side.
+Rabbits can be startled by loud noises or sudden movements, so it is best to approach them slowly and from the side, because their eyes are on the side of their face.

 Once you bring your bunny home, give him/her time to acclimate to their new surroundings.
 After your new addition is comfortable, then you can introduce him/her to more things in their new home.